List of recurring Monty Python's Flying Circus characters: Naked organist

-Mr Badger
+Mr. Badger

-Played by Eric Idle, Mr Badger's usual method is to interrupt sketches without warning ("I'll not interrupt this sketch for a pound").
+Played by Eric Idle, Mr. Badger's usual method is to interrupt sketches without warning ("I'll not interrupt this sketch for a pound").
 He speaks with a slight Scottish accent.
 Mr Badger first appeared in episode 32 (The War Against Pornography), but first demonstrated his trademark "badgering" in episode 35 in the "Bomb on Plane" sketch.

 Pepperpots

 The term "Pepperpots" refers to any of the middle-aged, matronly type women played by the men of Monty Python, first appearing in the "Whizzo Butter" sketch in episode 2 (written as episode 1 but broadcast later).
 The sketch was a parody of Stork margarine advertising, well known at the time, in which members of the public claim they cannot tell the difference between Stork and butter.
 The Pepperpots when interviewed claim they cannot tell the difference between Whizzo butter and dead crab.
 A pepperpot is usually somewhat overweight and wears a rather unflattering ensemble often topped off by a small, old-fashioned hat.
 She holds a small purse in her gloved hands, and is very often seen out and about, apparently running errands while her husband is at work.
 She usually speaks in a high voice that sounds very much like that of a man imitating a woman.
 The Pepperpots are given different names in various sketches: Mrs. Premise, Mrs. Conclusion, Mrs. Nesbitt, Mrs. Smoker, Mrs. Non-Smoker, Mrs. Thing, Mrs. Entity, Mrs. Cutout etc.

-The main influence for the Pepperpots was the character Mrs Pepperpot from the children's stories of author Alf Prøysen.
+The main influence for the Pepperpots was the character Mrs. Pepperpot from the children's stories of author Alf Prøysen.
 Another influence may have been playwright Terence Rattigan who is played by Cleese in episode 30.
 Rattigan describes a character, Aunt Edna, with similar characteristics to the Pepperpots.
 Rattigan is condescending about the intellectual abilities of the Aunt Edna types, but the Pythons repeatedly give the Pepperpots a surprising depth of knowledge, possibly as a critique of Rattigan.
+This particular feature of Pepperpots has been played to humorous effect, such as two Pepperpots sailing to France to visit Jean-Paul Sartre to ask him about his work, or one complaining about kids having their heads filled with Cartesian dualism.
 Lady Violet Bonham Carter is also suggested as an influence.